Kowasaki/ForesAI/README.md

 # Instructions
 If you don't have a model set up, feel free to use this [slightly modified SSD-mobilenetv1 model](https://drive.google.com/drive/folders/1Cwy89QCs3R2dFRxZ85TZJZFBFMtTsl0D?usp=sharing) here.
 You'll need both folders extracted within the "ForesAI" folder.

-Please take a look at all the *_demo.py scripts for how to use your respective camera hardware.
-If using your own model, you will need to tweak the config json within the "demo configs" folder.
-My suggestion is to start by running the json_benchmark_demo.py from your laptop to see how to use the camera detection API.
+ My suggestion is to start by running the webcam_benchmark_demo.py from your webcam to see how to use the camera detection API.
 You can also try the video_demo to have the object inference run on a video file of your choosing.
+For other configurations, please take a look at the *_demo.py scripts along with the respective JSON config files for how to use your own camera hardware.
+If using your own model, you will need to tweak the config json within the "demo_configs" folder.

 # Training Tips (TensorFlow):
 You will need the requirements from [TensorFlow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md)